 Figure 1: Time dependence of the auto-correlation of the particle velocities parallel to the mean field, for different values of turbulence level.
-A reduced rigidity $\rho = 0.03$ is chosen to illustrate the gyro-resonant regime.
+A reduced Larmor radius $\rho = 0.03$ is chosen to illustrate the gyro-resonant regime.
+The dotted curves are the Monte-Carlo reference.